semioverse/play/README.md

 The navigate method yields an object containing `previousOxel`, `pathTaken`, and `currentOxel`.

 **snapshot 📸:** This method is used to create a snapshot of the current state of the `Oxel` structure up to a specified depth.
-It first checks if the operation is allowed by the `ruleEngine`, then creates a deep copy of the current `Oxel` up to the provided depth, and lastly freezes the copied structure to prevent mutation.
+It first checks if the operation is allowed by the `interpreter`, then creates a deep copy of the current `Oxel` up to the provided depth, and lastly freezes the copied structure to prevent mutation.
 The snapshot method has many uses including allowing players to capture the *state-of-play* in order to undo moves or to provide *proofs of state* 🧩📸🔐.

 What emerges from the methods introduced so far is a dynamic system of meaning where individual units (Oxels) are linked through paths (thread 🧵), creating a network (weave 🕸️) that can be explored (navigate 🧭) and transformed (shift/swap 🔄).